What the Locals Eat in Cáceres, Spain

 Wanting to try a new soft-drink?
-People love Coke, but you will see something called Aquarius.
-It's a refreshing, sprite-style drink, without the fizz.
+People love Coke, but here, you will see something called Aquarius.
+It's a refreshing, sprite-style drink without the fizz.
 Also, people drink Trina, which is an orange soda with no fizz.
 Don't be surprised if they put a lemon slice in your coke or serve you bread without butter!
 It is also normal (read: not lame) to order a beer without alcohol.
-If you want one, order una sin, literally meaning "one without".
+If you want one, order una sin, literally meaning "one without."

 Fine Dining in Caceres

 Another great place to go is Mirador de Galarza.
 It's on top of a parking deck, and it's a bit pricier.
-They have amazing grill-charred meats, hams, cheeses, etc. etc. etc. If you are looking for another splurge dinner, Michelin star recipient Atrio offers upscale, date-night atmosphere and yummy Mediterranean cuisine.
-El Figon de Eustaquio is a long-standing restaurant in Plaza de San Juan, operating since 1947.
-Bring serious cash to all these places, because they are not cheap, but worth it, and you'll want to keep buying things on the menu and pair it with a good, local wine.
+They have amazing grill-charred meats, hams, cheeses, etc. If you are looking for another splurge dinner, Michelin star-recipient Atrio offers an upscale, date-night atmosphere and yummy Mediterranean cuisine.
+El Figon de Eustaquio is a long-standing restaurant in Plaza de San Juan and has been operating since 1947.
+Bring serious cash to all these places, because they are not cheap.
+They're worth it, though, and you'll want to keep buying things on the menu and pair them with good, local wine.
 By far the best upscale meal I ever had in Spain was at Madruelo, located within walking distance of Cáceres' old city.

 Tips for Eating Out in Spain